18 Conservation of Momentum: Momentum Equation

 (14)

-Reduce the general form of the momentum equation to a form suitable for application to the steady, compressible, inviscid, one-dimensional flow of air through a converging duct of circular cross-section, as shown below.
+Reduce the general form of the momentum equation to a form suitable for application to the steady, compressible, inviscid, one-dimensional flow of air through a converging duct (often called a contraction) of circular cross-section i.e., a nozzle, as shown below.

-Proceed first by sketching the duct problem and b showing the control surface and annotating the inlet and outlet conditions appropriately, not only with what is known but also what is unknown.
-In this case, the possibility of pressure forces leads to a net pressure force on the duct.
+Proceed first by sketching the nozzle problem and by showing the control surface and annotating the inlet and outlet conditions appropriately, not only with what is known but also what is unknown.
+In this case, there is a net pressure force on the fluid by the nozzle, which is to be determined.

 The flow is steady, so , and the flow is inviscid, so